Paula K. Jones 434-856-8176

 MOTORISTS ON ROUTE 29 NELSON COUNTY URGED TO PLAN AHEAD FOR CONGESTION

-LYNCHBURG – Motorists who use Route 29 in Nelson County from Wednesday evening, September 4 through midday Monday, September 9 should stay alert to changes in traffic pattern, plan for possible congestion and give consideration into using an alternate route.
+LYNCHBURG – Motorists who use Route 29 in Nelson County from Wednesday evening, September 3 through midday Monday, September 8 should stay alert to changes in traffic pattern, plan for possible congestion and give consideration to using an alternate route.
+The highest volumes of traffic on Route 29 are expected to occur during the overnight hours of Wednesday through early Thursday evening, late afternoon on Friday, Saturday and Sunday and, during the departure period Sunday afternoon into midday Monday.

 On Wednesday evening, contractors working for the Lockn’ Music Festival in collaboration with the Virginia State Police and Virginia Department of Transportation (VDOT) will begin setting up traffic control south of the Lovingston area.
 Due to the possibility of a significant crowd and resultant traffic, several changes in traffic pattern are planned, including: